dhjthu/RO-forecast/README.md

-# RO-forecast: Time-Series Prediction of RO System Performance under ZLD Conditions
+# RO-forecast: Time-Series Prediction of RO Performance in Full-Scale ZLD Systems

 The code supports model training, evaluation, and replication of the results described in the associated manuscript: